kevin-fabian/otp-service/README.md

 A RESTful service for generating and managing One-Time Passwords (OTP) built with Spring Boot.
 This service provides secure OTP generation and validation with support for multiple delivery methods like SMS and Email.

+This service is meant to be used by upstream services this is why the security won't be configured here.
+If you are using zero-trust model, then you may configure SSL or integrate Spring Oauth2 resource service.

 ## Features

 - Generate OTP codes with configurable length and expiration